pmukhin/doobie-quill-example-app/README.md

 A sample project to show examples of using `doobie`.

 ## Components
-Every component demonstrates a particular idea or a component:
+Every component demonstrates a particular idea or a usecase:

 ### pp1
 Simple select query, abstract repository algebra, generic effectful implementation, runnable app